North American river otter: Hunting

-A highly active predator, the North American river otter has adapted to hunting in water, and eats aquatic and semiaquatic animals.
+A highly active predator, the North American river otter has adapted to hunting in water and eats aquatic and semiaquatic animals.
 The vulnerability and seasonal availability of prey animals mainly governs its food habits and prey choices.
-This availability is influenced by the following factors: detectability and mobility of the prey, habitat availability for the various prey species, environmental factors, such as water depth and temperature, and seasonal changes in prey supply and distribution in correspondence with otter foraging habitat.
+This availability is influenced by detectability and mobility of the prey, habitat availability for the various prey species, environmental factors, such as water depth and temperature, and seasonal changes in prey supply and distribution in correspondence with otter foraging habitat.

 The diet of the North American river otter can be deduced by analyzing either stool obtained in the field, or gut contents removed from trapped otters.
 Fish are the primary component of the North American river otter's diet throughout the year.
 Every study done on the food habits of the North American river otter has identified varying fish species as being the primary component of its diet.
-For instance, an Alberta, Canada study involved the collection and analysis of 1,191 samples of North American river otter scat (feces) collected during each season.
+For instance, an Alberta, Canada, study involved the collection and analysis of 1,191 samples of North American river otter scat (feces) collected during each season.
 Fish remnants were found in 91.9% of the samples.
 Moreover, a western Oregon study revealed fish remains were present in 80% of the 103 digestive tracts examined.
 Crustaceans (crayfish), where regionally available, are the second-most important prey for otters.
 Crustaceans may even be consumed more than fish.
 For example, a study conducted in a central California marshland indicated crayfish formed nearly 100% of the river otter's diet at certain times of the year.
-However, North American river otters, as foragers, will immediately take advantage of other prey when readily obtainable.
-Other prey consumed by North American river otters includes fruits, aquatic plants, reptiles, amphibians, birds (most especially moulting ducks which render the birds flightless and thus makes them easier to capture), aquatic insects, small mammals, and mollusks.
+As foragers, though, they immediately take advantage of other prey when readily obtainable.
+Other prey consumed by North American river otters includes fruits, aquatic plants, reptiles, amphibians, birds (most especially ducks while moulting, which renders the birds flightless and makes them easier to capture), aquatic insects, small mammals, and mollusks.

-North American river otters are not scavengers; they avoid consuming carrion (dead animals).
-North American river otters do not generally handle prey of a large size relative to themselves but there are occasions where they have been observed ambushing and killing adult common snapping turtles while the large turtles (which are roughly equal in average body weight to a North American river otter) are hibernating.
-Remains of the much larger North American beaver have been found in North American river otter scat in some regions, although most otter dietary studies in areas where otters and beaver live near each other do not show them to be regular predators of beavers (despite the claims of fur-trappers that otters frequently hunt beavers) and perhaps only young beaver kits may be attacked.
+North American river otters are not scavengers; they avoid consuming carrion.
+They do not generally handle prey of a large size relative to themselves, but occasionally they have been observed ambushing and killing adult common snapping turtles while the large turtles (which are roughly equal in average body weight to a North American river otter) are hibernating.
+Remains of the much larger North American beaver have been found in North American river otter scat in some regions, although most otter dietary studies in areas where otters and beaver live near each other do not show them to be regular predators of beavers (despite the claims of fur trappers that otters frequently hunt beavers) and perhaps only young beaver kits may be attacked.